cassidyjames/cassidyjames.github.io/_posts/2020-07-24-pinebook-pro.md

 Getting this out of the way since I know it will be what a lot of folks are interested in: elementary OS on Pinebook Pro is usable, but not what I would consider an experience that we would sign off on.
 We recommend a modern Intel Core i3 or better processor for a reason, and while many tout elementary OS as lightweight and great for lower-powered devices, that has never been a target for us.
 It's just not optimized for this class of hardware; animations are choppy, apps are slower than we'd like, and even lightweight web browsing can chug quite a bit on this hardware with elementary OS.

-As such, **I would not currently recommend purchasing a Pinebook Pro as a primary device to run elementary OS.** That said, there are some experimental builds of elementary OS for Pinebook Pro if you happen to be a fan and already have a Pinebook Pro sitting around to toy with.
+As such, **I would not currently recommend purchasing a Pinebook Pro as a primary device to run elementary OS.** That said, there is some ongoing work towards experimental builds of elementary OS for Pinebook Pro if you happen to be a fan and already have a Pinebook Pro sitting around to toy with.
+I'll share more either here or on the elementary blog once things are farther along.

 ### Hardware